kernelci/lava-docker/README.md

 Managing PDUs is done via pdu_generic

 ### Network ports
-The following ports are used by lava-docker and are proxyfied on the host:
+By default, the following ports are used by lava-docker and are proxyfied on the host:
 - 69/UDP	proxyfied to the slave for TFTP
 - 80		proxyfied to the slave for TODO (transfer overlay)
 - 5500		proxyfied to the slave for Notification